-- If you are a University staff member with a minor work-related injury, you can seek reimbursement of your injury costs through Early Intervention Assistance (EIA), as an alternative to lodging a claim for workers' compensation.
+- If you are a University staff member with a minor work-related injury, you can seek payment for treatment costs associated with your injury through Early Intervention Assistance (EIA), as an alternative to lodging a claim for workers' compensation.

 Definition of Minor Work-Related Injury

 - The University defines a minor work-related injury as an injury that:

 - is expected to resolve in a discrete period of time;

 - is not expected to cause ongoing symptoms, treatment or expenses;

 - requires no more than three visits to the doctor;

 - requires no further diagnostic testing than one x-ray, MRI, nerve conductivity test, ultrasound or CT scan;

 - requires para-medical treatments (such as physiotherapy, chiropractic etc) which are within the total cost limit; and

 - does not exceed a TOTAL COST of $1300 (not counting time off work).

 For Staff Claiming Early Intervention Assistance

 - report the injury/incident via the Figtree workplace safety incident & hazard reporting tool;

 - present a medical certificate from a qualified medical or treating practitioner, certifying any periods of time off work, state the nature of the medical condition and state how it is related to work;

-- present receipts to substantiate their claim for reimbursement.
+- present receipts to substantiate their claim for payment.

 - Under this guideline, the University is not obliged to pay for costs associated with minor work-related injury.

-- The reimbursement of expenses under this guideline does not imply that a claim for workers' compensation will be accepted.
+- The payment of expenses under this guideline does not imply that a claim for workers' compensation will be accepted.
 This is a separate process with specific legislative requirements.

 - The University may be requested to disclose EIA records to the University's worker’s compensation Claim Delegate, if a claim is later made, or other agencies and will do so in accordance with the law.
 Otherwise records are held in accordance with University policy on privacy and record keeping.